Mount Vesuvius tickets and tours

 The way down: Legs tired, mind blown

 Heading back down feels totally different.
-Your legs are tired, but your brain is still buzzing.
+Your legs are tired after the 1.5 to 2 hours trip, but your brain is still buzzing.
 Whether you retrace your steps or take a new trail down, everything feels calmer and more familiar now.
 You’ve walked through a landscape shaped by eruptions, seen the world from a volcano’s shoulders, and felt what it’s like to be that close to the Earth’s raw core.
 Pretty unforgettable.

 Things to know before booking your Mount Vesuvius tour

 • Pre-booking required: You can’t purchase Vesuvius tickets at the gate.
 Access to the crater requires a pre-booked online ticket.
-It’s strongly recommended to buy your tickets well in advance online, as they often sell out quickly and internet connection on the volcano can be unreliable.
+It’s strongly recommended to buy your tickets two or three days in advance, as they sell out quickly during high season and internet connection on the volcano can be unreliable.
+Tickets are also timed, with each slot allowing only a limited number of visitors, so planning ahead is essential.

 • Opt for tours that make getting there easy: You can reach Vesuvius from Naples or Pompeii on your own, but the easiest way is to book a tour with round-trip transfers from Naples , Pompeii , or even Rome .
 You won’t need to worry about directions or parking—just sit back and enjoy the ride.

 • Go with a guide for a deeper experience: While the trail is well-marked, having a guide adds a lot more context — from the volcano’s explosive history to the local geology and plant life.
-Many guided tours include skip-the-line access and are available as part of both half-day and full-day trips.
+Given the long and layered history of the area, an audio guide or guidebook is also a great idea, helping you connect what you see on the trail with the stories of Vesuvius and the ancient cities it transformed.

 Your Mount Vesuvius ticket types explained